revbayes/revbayes.github.io/tutorials/tefbd/index.md

 improving mixing in the tutorials {% page_ref mcmc_binomial %}
 and {% page_ref mcmc %}.

-Look through the traces for your parameters.
+> Look through the traces for your parameters.
+>

- Are there any parameters in your log files that show trends or large leaps?
+> Are there any parameters in your log files that show trends or large leaps?
- What steps might you take to solve these issues?
+> What steps might you take to solve these issues?
+{:.instruction}

 In Tracer you can view the marginal probability distributions of your parameters in the